novaek/NOV_Video_CODEC/README.md

 - Check the number of frames
 - Optimise the data within the file : homemade Delta frame methode + other solutions I will find (WIP)
 - Get a video Output from a file (most useful I'd say)
+- recording screen video feed

 ## *2) What do I plan to add ?:*
 I plan to add the followings

-- Video encoding : video feed to encoded file using my method
+- nothing more, if you have suggestions, send me a mail :)

 ## *3) What I won't implement ?*